AlejandroSqr/Nocturna-Theme/README.md

-# Oscura
+# Nocturna
-Oscura - A Dark Theme for Blender
+Nocturna - A Dark Theme for Blender

 Created in Blender 4.4.0.
 The Interface can be installed on previous instances, but may differ slightly from the current version.